It's true: Being short on sleep can really affect your weight. While you weren't sleeping, your body cooked up a perfect recipe for weight gain.

 If this cascade of events happens a few times each year, no problem.
-Trouble is, nearly two-thirds of Americans aren't getting enough sleep during a typical week Yet experts agree that getting enough shut-eye is as important to health, well-being, and your weight as diet and exercise.
+Trouble is, more than a third of Americans aren't getting enough sleep on a regular basis.
+Yet experts agree that getting enough shut-eye is as important to health, well-being, and your weight as are diet and exercise.

 So it’s a little like being drunk.
 You don’t have the mental clarity to make good decisions.